 Sentences of detention of less than four years

-- Young people with sentences of under four years for non-sexual offences or who have not been given a Supervised Release Order (SRO) will be released halfway through their sentence, if not released earlier, without supervision.
+- Children or young people with sentences of under four years for non-sexual offences or who have not been given a Supervised Release Order (SRO) will be released halfway through their sentence, if not released earlier, without supervision.

 - A SRO (under section 209 Criminal Procedure (Scotland) Act 1995) can be imposed by the court where an individual is given a sentence of one to four years and it is deemed supervision will be needed to protect the public from harm post-release until the end of the sentence.

-- Young people convicted under sections 205(2) and 208 of the Criminal Procedure (Scotland) Act 1995 will be released on licence after serving half of their sentence and will be subject to licence conditions set by the Parole Board prior to their release.
+- Children or young people convicted under sections 205(2) and 208 of the Criminal Procedure (Scotland) Act 1995 will be released on licence after serving half of their sentence and will be subject to licence conditions set by the Parole Board prior to their release.

-- For the committal of sexual offences under Schedule 3 of the Sexual Offences Act 2003, young people will be released on licence after serving half of their sentence and will be subject to licence conditions set by the Scottish Government and supervised until the end of their sentence.
-The Parole Board only becomes involved if the young people breach their licence and are recalled or are seeking re-release following recall.
+- For the committal of sexual offences under Schedule 3 of the Sexual Offences Act 2003, the child or young person will be released on licence after serving half of their sentence and will be subject to licence conditions set by the Scottish Government and supervised until the end of their sentence.
+The Parole Board only becomes involved if the individual breach their licence and are recalled or are seeking re-release following recall.